 The only thing better than being right, is getting rewarded for it!
-Build up your AccuDollar account balance by making correct predictions on Forecaster Challenge, and convert those AccuDollars into real money on TradeWx.
+Build up your AccuDollar account balance by participating in Forecaster Challenge and making correct predictions, and convert those AccuDollars into cash on TradeWx.

 Here’s how it works:

-After CX receives final regulatory approvals, you may convert 30,000 per day into $10.00 USD to be used for trading in a CX account (subject to a maximum per CX account of $100.00 USD).
+You may convert 50,000 per day into $10.00 USD that can be used for trading in a valid CX Trading Account (subject to a maximum per CX account of $100.00 USD).

 Forecaster Challenge is a new weather forecasting game offered by AccuWeather and developed and operated by CX.
-This educational game exists to increase your weather awareness, both severe and non-severe, within a fun context by making it interesting to follow the weather differently than just looking at what is going on in your own neighborhood.
-This game provides users the opportunity to have goals to learn more about the weather, based on virtual currency and other participation incentives.
-Users can demonstrate their ability in weather forecasting and gain confidence in their overall situational awareness of upcoming weather events.
+This educational game exists to increase your weather awareness, both severe and non-severe, by making it interesting to follow the weather differently than just looking at what is going on in your own neighborhood.
+Players can demonstrate their ability in weather forecasting and gain confidence in their overall situational awareness of upcoming weather events.

-Participants make predictions on the weather and track the results of their predictions within the game – whether they were correct or incorrect.
-Users are walked through a series of steps: they determine which prediction they would like to make, they confirm their prediction and they return to the site to see if they were correct.
+Players make predictions on the weather and track the results of their predictions within the game – whether they were correct or incorrect.
+Players are walked through a series of steps: they determine which prediction they would like to make, they confirm their prediction and they return to the site to see if they were correct.

 Examples of predictions:

-Forecaster Challenge is completely free for users to play.
+Forecaster Challenge is completely free for everyone to play.

-Note: The cost that you declare you are willing to spend for a particular prediction may not be the exact cost that is submitted into the game, due to slight game currency rounding to match to a potential payout that is rounded to the nearest 100 AccuDollars.
-Don’t worry though, it will always end up being a discount that is equal to or lower than the declared spend.
+Note: The amount you are willing to spend for a particular prediction may not be the exact cost that is submitted into the game, due to slight game currency rounding to match to a potential payout that is rounded to the nearest 100 AccuDollars.
+Don’t worry though, it will always end up being a discount that is equal to or lower than the amount you enter.

 Making a prediction is not without risk within Forecaster Challenge.
-Users are given a number of FREE AccuDollars when they sign up for the game.
+Each prediction made by a player costs AccuDollars.
+Players are given a number of FREE AccuDollars when they sign up for the game.
 AccuDollars have no intrinsic or other value, they cannot be converted to real money or value.
-Each prediction a user makes costs AccuDollars, but the user decides how many AccuDollars to spend on each prediction.

-Players win AccuDollars for making correct predictions, but lose the AccuDollars they spent if they are incorrect.
-The number of AccuDollars users win depends on the prediction they choose and the forecast for that prediction.
+Players win AccuDollars for making correct predictions but lose the AccuDollars they spend if they are incorrect.
+The number of AccuDollars players win depends on the prediction they choose and the forecast for that prediction.

-Users cannot purchase more AccuDollars but they may receive more free AccuDollars each day they login to the games.
+Players cannot purchase more AccuDollars but they may receive more free AccuDollars during each day they login to the game - come back often to keep getting more free AccuDollars.
 It is possible, that in the future, AccuDollars may be available for purchase.

-Predictions are the core activity that users participate in on Forecaster Challenge.
-By making a prediction users either win AccuDollars (if they are correct) or lose the AccuDollars they spent to make the prediction (if they are wrong).
+Predictions are the core activity that players participate in on Forecaster Challenge.
+By making a prediction players either win AccuDollars (if they are correct) or lose the AccuDollars they spent to make the prediction (if they are wrong).

-There are many locations spread across the continental United States that can be chosen by users to make predictions.
-These locations are government controlled weather measuring stations that record specific amounts of snowfall and rainfall.
+There are many locations spread across the continental United States that can be chosen by players to make predictions.
+For Snow, Rain and Temperature, these locations are government controlled weather measuring stations that record specific amounts of snowfall and rainfall.
 Most of these stations are co-located or in close proximity to a major airport.
 For the purposes of this game, these key measuring stations have been assigned to the closest major city.

 Snow is measured to an accuracy of 0.1” and includes ice pellets.
 Anything less than 0.1” of Snow is reported as trace and considered “no snow has fallen” for a location.
 Snow predictions can be made at the first 0.5” and then in 1” increments.
 The maximum depth of snow available to predict is 36”.